 Motorcycle Accident Attorney Serving Fayetteville & Beckley

 Motorcycles and off-road vehicles like ATVs and UTVs can be a whole lot of fun.
 They provide an experience that you are not going to find while riding in a car.
 Unfortunately, however, drivers and riders of these types of vehicles are much more susceptible to serious injuries than those in more enclosed vehicles like cars.
-If you have been injured in a motorcycle, ATV, or UTV accident, you need an attorney with specialized knowledge that knows the unique details necessary to get you the monetary compensation for your injuries you need and deserve.
+If you have been injured in an ATV, UTV, or motorcycle accident, you need an attorney with specialized knowledge that knows the unique details necessary to get you the monetary compensation for your injuries you need and deserve.
 The dedicated accident attorneys at Hewitt & Salvatore have nearly 50 years of combined legal experience with these kinds of cases.
 You can trust them to help you every step of the way.

 While they may be smaller and lighter than cars, motorcycles are entitled to the same legal rights on the road as other motor vehicles.
 That being said, motorcycles often suffer from inattentive drivers or other motorists who do not give them the space on the road they are entitled to.
-This leads to motorcycles being cut off, having cars merge directly into or closely in front of their lane of travel, and oftentimes, a motorcyclist will need to swerve to try and avoid an inattentive motorist.
+This leads to motorcycles being cut off, having cars merge directly into or close in front of their lane of travel, and oftentimes, a motorcyclist will need to swerve to try and avoid an inattentive motorist.
 This can lead to the motorcycle skidding on the pavement or tipping over.
 The motorcyclist may find themselves thrown from the bike, sliding across the roadway, or being crushed by the weight of his or her motorcycle.

 - Head injuries: Even when helmets are used, motorcyclists are susceptible to traumatic brain injuries and concussions in an accident.
 These range in severity but, in more serious cases, can prove fatal or lead to paralysis.

-- Neck injuries: Cervical spine fractures and herniated discs in the neck are common results of motorcycle crashes.
+- Neck injuries: Cervical spine fractures and herniated discs in the neck are common results of motorcycle accidents.
 This can lead to a great deal of discomfort, pain, and radiating pain both temporary and permanent.

 - Road rash: This is an injury that is particularly unique to motorcyclists.
 It occurs when the rider skids across the pavement causing the skin to rub against the rough road.
 The results can be painful and uncomfortable, oftentimes leading to skin infections and scarring.